crim-ca/weaver/docs/source/package.rst

     The large community and use cases covered by `CWL` makes it extremely versatile.
 If you encounter any issue running your `Application Package` in `Weaver` (such as file permissions for example), chances are that there exists a workaround somewhere in the |cwl-spec|_.
 Most typical problems are usually handled by some flag or argument in the `CWL` definition, so this reference should be explored first.
-Please also refer to `Common Problems and Solutions`_ section and existing `Weaver Issues`_.
+Please also refer to `Common Use-Cases and Solutions`_ section and existing `Weaver Issues`_.
 Ultimately if no solution can be found, open an new issue about your specific problem.